 How to Get a 401(k) Loan

-401(k) loans are generally handled by your plan’s administrator, so the steps may vary slightly.
-In general, however, you’ll need to go through the following stages:
+Getting a 401(k) loan is typically facilitated by your plan’s administrator, so there are nuances in applicable financing steps.
+In general, however, you’ll need to go through the following:

-- Step 4: Verify regular payments through payroll deductions or other method as allowed by your plan administrator
+- Step 4: Verify regular payments through payroll deductions or other methods as allowed by your plan administrator.

 Using a 401(k) Withdrawal